A Record Number of Women Are Running for Governor and Congress

 Experts say the record-breaking number of women winning nominations can be attributed to the rise of the number of women running for office in the first place.
 “More women running in primaries begets more women nominees which hopefully begets more women office holders in November,” says Debbie Walsh, director of the Center for American Women and Politics at Rutgers University.

 But it’s also a testament to the strength of organizations like Emily’s List, which funds women candidates who support reproductive rights.
 Emily’s List candidates won in 30 out of the 33 races in which it made an endorsement on Tuesday, including a handful of incumbents (ballots are still being counted in two Washington House races.)
+According to a tweet from the Cook Report’s Dave Wasserman, in Democratic House primaries featuring one man, one woman, and no incumbent, women have won 69% of the time.

 “These are all awesome women running,” says Christina Reynolds, a spokeswoman for Emily’s List, “because mediocre women don’t stand up and run for office the way sometimes mediocre men do.”